 - Return to work within seven to ten days.

-How Long Will Results From My Eyelid Lift Last?
+How Long Results Will Last From Eyelid Lift

 An eyelid lift will make you look years younger.
 The effects will last for quite some time; for many people it lasts forever.

 What Are The Risks And Complications Involved With Having Eyelid Surgery?

 As with any surgery, there are risks involved.
 Some minor complications include blurred vision for several days, dry eye, swelling and bruising.
 Several medical conditions make eyelid surgery more risky.
 Hypothyroidism and Graves’ disease, dry eye or lack of sufficient tears, circulatory disorders, cardiovascular disease, diabetes, detached retina, and glaucoma all increase the risk of complications.